ibm-cloud-docs/cloud-databases/hosting-models.md

 If you have higher performance requirements than 2 CPU, you can easily leverage the flexibility of the Shared model.
 With the ability to select the amount of CPU and RAM resources you receive, performance can be scaled to fit your workload.
 Additionally, if you know that your instance will experience variable demand, use RAM autoscaling to set not only the expected load and duration that would initiate resource scaling, but also the resource and cost limit your database will scale to.

-Due to each service's individual requirements, {{site.data.keyword.databases-for}} has minimum resource requirements in place for all Shared Compute instances.
+Because of each service's individual requirements, {{site.data.keyword.databases-for}} has minimum resource requirements in place for all Shared Compute instances.
 When all existing multi-tenant instances are transitioned to Shared Compute, these minimum resource requirements will be applied.
-Current multi-tenant instances will not be charged (that is, they will be "grandfathered") for any increase to up to these minimum resourece requirements actioned by IBM until April 2025 (see below).
+Current multi-tenant instances will not be charged (that is, they will be _grandfathered_) for any increase to up to these minimum resourece requirements actioned by IBM until April 2025.
+For more information, see [Hosting model grandfathering](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=ui#hosting-models-grandfathering).
 {: note}

 ## {{site.data.keyword.databases-for}} Isolated Compute